laurentopia/M5-Signal-Multimeter/README.md

 ![](https://i.imgur.com/nnu565o.jpg)

-Currently not very useful because the Hz measurement is wrong, the FFT scale is linear and should be log, but it's pretty.
+Currently not very useful because the of inacurate everything but it's pretty.

 The goal:
 When connected to an split core current transformer like the SCT013-020, it helps determine how clean the electricity is and you can identify if a motor is failing.